 If there is any breeze whatsoever, face the door of your tent into it and open the doors wide!
 Let Mother Nature’s breeze be your natural air conditioner!

-22. Remove your rainfly to allow more ventilation
+22. Remove your rainfly to allow cooling ventilation

 If you are sure it isn’t going to rain, take off the rainfly and let the night air circulate more freely through the mesh panels in your tent.

-23. Set up next to a water source
+23. Set up your tent next to a cold water source

 It’s always cooler next to a stream, lake, or river.
 If you can set your tent up close to some water source you’ll be taking advantage of a naturally cooler part of the area you are camping in, but make sure to keep the tent ventilated to avoid any condensation issues.

-24. Choose a canvas tent.
-They are cooler than nylon
+24. Choose a canvas tent that is cooler than nylon

 Nylon tents heat up more quickly than canvas tents, though nylon allows the air to escape more easily too.